umrover/mrover-esw/docs/getting-started/stm32cubeide/index.md

 have that code show up automatically in the main file.

 ## Downloading and Installing

 ### Download

 1. Go to the CubeIDE [download page](https://www.st.com/en/development-tools/stm32cubeide.html) and scroll down to "Get Software."
    ![get software](get-software.webp)

-2. ***For this walkthrough, we will be using the <em>Debian</em> Linux installer for UBUNTU USERS.***
+2. **_For this walkthrough, we will be using the <em>Debian</em> Linux installer for UBUNTU USERS._**
-Click on "Select Version &rarr; **1.16.0**" for the ***correct OS you are running***.
+   Click on "Select Version &rarr; **1.16.0**" for the **_correct OS you are running!!!_**

-1. Click on Accept for the License Agreement pop up.
+3. Click on Accept for the License Agreement pop up.

-2. You will then be prompted to log in, create an account, or continue as a guest.
+4. You will then be prompted to log in, create an account, or continue as a guest.
 You will need a MyST account in the future, so it is best to create one now.
 You may use any email address.

-1. After logging in and being brought back to the download page, scroll back down to "Get Software".
+5. After logging in and being brought back to the download page, scroll back down to "Get Software".
    It may take a while for the "Get Software" section to load.

-1. Download version 1.16.0 of the OS you are running.
+6. Download version 1.16.0 of the OS you are running.
 Again, this tutorial will be using the <em>Debian</em>
    Linux installer.

 ### Install

 1\.
 Open a new terminal ([guide](https://www.howtogeek.com/686955/how-to-launch-a-terminal-window-on-ubuntu-linux/)).

 2\.
 The downloaded installer zip file should be in your `Downloads` folder.
 You can navigate to this folder by entering the following command in your terminal:

 ```sh
 cd ~/Downloads
 ```